 - Passionfruit pulp with seeds

-- To make the vanilla simple syrup combine 1 C sugar with 1 C water and 2 Tbsp good vanilla extract.
+- To make the vanilla simple syrup combine 1 C sugar with 1 C water and 2 tablespoon good vanilla extract.
 Simmer until sugar is dissolved and mixture is slightly thickened.
 Chill completely until ready to us.

 Notes: To make a large batch of these you can mix the passionfruit juice with the simple syrup ahead of time and keep chilled until ready to use.
 Also keep the rum and simple syrup chilled as well since there is no ice in these cocktails room temperature rum and juice will warm up the cocktails a lot faster than they will if chilled.